Schedule a free consultation

 Contact Our Harris County Drug Charges Lawyer

 If you face federal drug charges in Texas or charges brought under Texas state law, then drug crime defense attorney Doug Murphy is available for smart and comprehensive representation.
 Experienced lawyers, to whom attorney Murphy lectures nationwide, trust attorney Murphy's premier reputation and skills.
 Attorney Doug Murphy's fellow lawyers have voted him Best Lawyers in America's Lawyer of the Year.
 Attorney Murphy is one of only two Texas lawyers holding both Criminal Law Board Certification and DWI Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of federal or state drug crime charges.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of federal or state drug crime charges.

 Back to Top